-Welcome back to our Naturopathic Kitchen Herb Series!
+Welcome back to The Naturopathic Kitchen!
 We live in a fast-paced world with the convenience of ready-made, processed meals.
 However, with that convenience, can come a hefty price – our health.
 Meal choices are not only determined by hunger, they can be influenced heavily with a small dose of awareness.
 Through this series, we intend to help educate you on easy ways to incorporate natural foods into your diet.
 Today we’ll be spicing things up with cayenne pepper!

 Many of us are very familiar with the tasty heat of cayenne which can be painful if overdone.
 Cayenne peppers are one of the most common ways to spice up a dish.
 Whether they’re powdered and hidden in the dish or used whole, there’s no doubt that their presence can be felt!
 Cayenne also comes with a pretty impressive resumé when it comes to health benefits as well as being delicious.